raz346/React-GraphQl-Project/readme.md

 To Start

-1. Cd to front end and run npm install.
+1. Cd to frontend and run npm install.

 2. To run in dev environment use npm run dev